aleksandramedina/Capstone-Seminar/February 16, 2021/README.md

 - time
   - I wanted the background color to change if the user hasn't moved their mouse for more than 5 seconds.
 I am using millis(), however, I ran into some difficulties, which Jack is helping me to figure out.
 - positions
   - Successfully incorporated one example.
 The ellipse has a black outline, when the mouse is in the right most side of the canvas.
+View [here](https://drive.google.com/file/d/1KAglehl5kaoeerGkLdbYuOie8EwptUXz/view?usp=sharing).
 - color